DeNA/mobilize-base/README.md

 * params This is a hash of data, expressed in a JSON, which can be used for parameters.

-* target This is the target for the data, relayed to the job.
+* destination This is the destination for the data, relayed to the job.
   For a gsheet write_handler, this would be the name of the sheet to be written to, similar to param_sheets.